Coadjutor bishop: Right of succession

 The 1983 Code of Canon Law of the Latin Church stipulates that all coadjutors have the right of succession.
 The code also allows the pope to appoint an auxiliary bishop to a diocese "with special faculties [powers]", but without the right of succession.

-In 1986, Pope John Paul II appointed the Reverend Donald Wuerl as an auxiliary bishop in the Archdiocese of Seattle in Washington State in the United States with "special powers" to override Archbishop Raymond Hunthausen.
+For example, in 1986, Pope John Paul II appointed the Reverend Donald Wuerl as an auxiliary bishop in the Archdiocese of Seattle in Washington State in the United States with "special powers" to override Archbishop Raymond Hunthausen.
 The pope was unhappy with Hunthausen's handling of LGBTQ relations and other morality issues.

-Under the old 1917 Code of Canon Law, the pope did not have to give a coadjutor cum jure succesionis ("with the right of succession").
-In practice, the popes sometimes appointed coadjutors without the right of succession.
+Under the old 1917 Code of Canon Law, the pope did not have to name a coadjutor cum jure succesionis ("with the right of succession").
+In practice, popes sometimes appointed coadjutors without the right of succession.
 These coadjutors usually served in large archdioceses.
 They might hold other important posts within the Catholic Church, or might be auxiliary bishops that the pope wanted to honor with the title of coadjutor.

 For example, Pope Paul VI in 1965 appointed Auxiliary Bishop John J. Maguire as coadjutor of the Archdiocese of New York, one of the largest archdioceses in the United States, to assist Cardinal Francis Spellman.
-However, the pope denied Maguire the right to succeed Spellman following his death in 1967.
+However, the pope denied Maguire the right to succeed Spellman, who died in 1967.